 (2) Why do you know the guy who brought this dish?

-A preoccupation with strings as the object of study necessarily misses the point of grammatical constraints, since it artificially affords (1) (which has zero remaining meanings) different status than (2) (which has a non-zero number of remaining meanings).
+A preoccupation with strings as the object of study necessarily misses the point of grammatical constraints, since it artificially affords (1) (which has zero remaining meanings) different status than (2) (which has a non-zero number of remaining meanings) – even though both examples manifest the effects of the CNPC equally (in both cases, the CNPC “knocks out” exactly one putative pairing of form and meaning).

 So, if Chomsky’s point is, “You can’t bifurcate the set of strings into grammatical and ungrammatical,” then there is no disagreement here.
 But that doesn’t have anything to do with the notion of grammaticality as such.
 It has to do with misapprehending the object of study.
 Language does not generate “strings”; it generates structures.
 Or, if you prefer (though I do not): form-meaning pairings.